sveltejs/svelte/CONTRIBUTING.md

 ### Creating a branch

-Fork [the repository](https://github.com/sveltejs/svelte) and create your branch from `master`.
+Fork [the repository](https://github.com/sveltejs/svelte) and create your branch from `main`.
 If you've never sent a GitHub pull request before, you can learn how from [this free video series](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github).

 ### Testing